ariaghora/anvil/README.md

 No Python.
 No gigabytes of dependencies.
 Just compiled code running models.

 > [!CAUTION]
-> I only tested it on MacBook M1, and currently it relies on Accelerate framework.
-I don't have access to different machines at this moment.
-> If you're not on macOS and you don't have Accelerate framework installed, then you're out of luck.
+> This library is only tested on macOS (MacBook M1) and Ubuntu 22.04.
+It requires Accelerate framework on macOS and `openblas-dev` on Linux.

 ## Models